 Chris Parsons is a conductor, trumpeter and teacher based in the UK.
-He read Music at the University of York before completing a masters degree in Historical Performance Practice at the Royal College of Music in 2014.
-During his time at both institutions, Chris was fortunate to participate in many exciting and varied projects in multiple ensembles.
-His time at York culminated in being awarded the University of York Concerto Competition prize for which he performed Telemann’s Trumpet Concerto with the University Baroque Ensemble.
-At the RCM he appeared as a soloist with the Baroque Ensemble performing Corelli's Trumpet Sonata.
-Chris also played Principal Trumpet in a series of Bach Cantatas (BWV 119, 51, 110).
+He read Music at the University of York before completing a Masters in Historical Performance Practice at the Royal College of Music in 2014.
+He now leads a professional career as a Trumpeter and Conductor, and has performed across the UK and Europe including tours in Germany, Denmark and Estonia.
+His time at York culminated in being awarded the University of York Concerto Competition prize, for which he performed Telemann’s Trumpet Concerto with the University Baroque Ensemble.

-As a Trumpeter, he has performed all across the UK and Europe both as a soloist and as an orchestral player including with the Orchestra of the Age of Enlightenment, International Baroque Players and Yorkshire Baroque Soloists.
+As a Trumpeter, he has performed across the UK and Europe, both as a soloist and as an orchestra player, including with the Orchestra of the Age of Enlightenment, International Baroque Players and Oxford Baroque.
 As a modern trumpet player, he has appeared with the Brandenburg Sinfonia and Ukrainian National Opera (UK Tour).
-Chris has performed in prestigious venues such as St John’s Smith Square, London and the Palace of Versailles.
-He performed as part of the BBC Proms conducted by Sir Roger Norrington live on BBC Radio 3 in a concert of French Baroque music.
-Recent solo recitals include trips to Germany and Denmark to perform Naji Hakim's Sonata for Trumpet and Organ with the organist Alex Berry.
+Chris has performed in prestigious venues and festivals such as St John’s Smith Square, London and the Palace of Versailles.
+He performed as part of the BBC Proms live on BBC Radio 3 and as an orchestral trumpeter in the London Handel Festival.
+He has been fortunate enough to work with conductors including Sir Roger Norrington and Laurence Cummings.